Interstate Custody Attorney St. Charles

 Once a court makes a child custody determination, that state has exclusive and continuing jurisdiction to hear all future custody issues related to that child until either 1) both parents move from the state or 2) a court determines that the state no longer has significant connections to the child.
 In other words, once a court makes a custody determination, then a court of another state cannot modify or vacate that original order.
 A court of any State may, however, may enter orders whenever necessary to remedy a genuine emergency.

-The UCCJEA may be used to register and enforce custody order from other States, as well as from foreign nations.
+The UCCJEA may be used to register and enforce custody orders from other States, as well as from foreign nations.
 Under the UCCJEA, if another court enters a proper court related to the custody of a child, then the order must be registered and enforced by any state that adopted the act.
-For example, if a New York Court enters an order of child custody and one of the parents relocated to Illinois with the child, the Illinois Court is to register the New York Order and enforce the order on behalf of the New York court.
+For example, if a New York Court enters an order of child custody and one of the parents relocated to Illinois with the child, the Illinois Court is to register the New York Order and enforce the order on behalf of the New York Court.

 If your child has been removed to another state without your permission, or you feel that an inappropriate court is attempting to exercise jurisdiction over your child, then remedies may be available to you under the UCCJEA.
 Peskind Law Firm has substantial experience resolving inter-state, custody issues related to child custody.
 Please contact Jenna Adams (Jenna@Peskindlaw.com) if you would like to schedule a consultation with one of the lawyers at the firm.